“You Are Wonderful!” How Praise Triggers Better Control in the ADHD Brain

 She was supposed to have been just like me — quiet, obedient, studious.
 Instead, she was a Tasmanian devil on fire, and I had no idea what to do with her, other than constantly reprimand, or scream, or any number of ways of telling her that she was a disappointment.

-When she turned 10 and I finally understood she had attention deficit disorder (ADHD or ADD) — and that her brain was different, that she had little control over some of her actions, and that she lacked a pause button — I also understood that perplexing look she’d given me after she’d done something wrong: She genuinely didn’t know why she couldn’t control herself.
+When she turned 10 and I finally understood she had attention deficit hyperactivity disorder (ADHD) — and that her brain was different, that she had little control over some of her actions, and that she lacked a pause button — I also understood that perplexing look she’d given me after she’d done something wrong: She genuinely didn’t know why she couldn’t control herself.
 And she hated what she’d done.
 Worse, she was starting to hate herself because all day long she was told — by me, her teachers, her friends — that she was constantly messing up.
 Doing it wrong.
 Misbehaving.

 No one wakes up each day hoping to disappoint everyone in his or her life.
 Scheming for ways to get in trouble.
 Looking for negative attention.
 I remembered myself at her age — all I wanted was the love and praise of my parents.
 Their pride was like rocket fuel.
 And my poor child was getting sorely little of that, no matter where she turned.